fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 I expected to use larger scales for closer object (== higher y values) and smaller scales for more distant objects (== lower y values).
 I choosed always quadratic windows, as the database images are as well quadratic and the perspective tranformation should be linear on both axis.

+I played with different scales and found that three scales (64,96 and 128) are sufficient.

-The overlap should not to be too big as its increases the amount of search windows and therefor computation costs.
+The overlap should not to be too big in an large search area, as it increases the amount of search windows and therefore computation costs.
 I choosed as area of interest for y values between 390 and 660 to cover the lane area and to surpress the visible part of the car cockpit.

-For the test images I used an area of interest from left to right as there is now history of detections available.
+For the test images, I used an area of interest from left to right as there is now history of detections available.
+Overlay is between 0.66 and 0.5.

 ![alt text][image4]